CurtisFenner/smol-builder/docs/smt.md

 ## Theories

 Programs use more than just Booleans.
-We need to be able to reason about functions and numbers are strings and lists.
+We need to be able to reason about functions and numbers and strings and lists.
 SMT does this by coordinating cooperation between a CNF-SAT solver and a *theory*.

 An input problem may look like